All About Amanda Bananas, Hoboken’s Famous Banana Ice Cream Truck

 When Amanda and Steve DiPasquale created Amanda’s Bananas, they did not realize how quickly it would become a Hoboken staple.
-Now, since Pier 13 is officially open for the season, Amanda Bananas can be found serving the Mile Square, in their eighth season here, as well as making appearances at different events, businesses, schools, and even in Japan. {Don’t worry, we will get there soon, too.} This indulgence started as a healthy alternative to ice cream and soon grew into what we all know and love — Amanda Bananas.
+Now, since Pier 13 is officially open for the season, Amanda Bananas can be found serving the Mile Square, as well as making appearances at different events, businesses, and schools.
+This indulgence started as a healthy alternative to ice cream and soon grew into what we all know and love — Amanda Bananas.
 Hoboken Girl recently caught up with Steve + Amanda to learn about how they got started and their journey in the food truck business.
-Read on to learn all about how Amanda Bananas, serving dairy + gluten-free ice dream down at Pier 13.
+Read on to learn all about Amanda Bananas, serving dairy-free + gluten-free ice cream down at Pier 13.

 amanda banana pier 13